-The simpler methods are most useful in the early stages of development of a basin when few data are available and the need for expert judgment and intuition is at a peak.
-The obvious disadvantage, however, is that documentation of the estimation process is minimal or, in the case of the simplest Delphi approach, lacking entirely.
-The credibility of these estimates, then, rests mainly on the reputation of the experts involved in the assessment or of the sponsoring organization.
+The simpler methods are most useful in the when the amount of gas discovered per foot early stages of development of a basin when few of drilling falls below some chosen lower data are available and the r-teed for expert judg-limit, or ment and intuition is at a peak.
+The obvious dis-advantage, however, is that documentation of the case of the enough to have allowed essen-estimation process is minimal or, in the case of tially all prospective acreage in the United the simplest Delphi approach, lacking entirely.
+States to have been explored.
+The credibility of these estimates, then, rests mainly on the reputation of the experts involved though Hubbert's estimate of gas resources in the assessment or of the sponsoring orgiable reviewed individually later, historical apnization.

-Finally, the geographically disaggregated approaches, such as play analysis, are most useful when considerable exploration data are available.
-Many analysts think highly of these approaches, perhaps because the approaches deal in units that most accurately reflect the discovery process and thus allow participants in the resource assessment to draw most readily on their experience for geological analogs.
+Finally, the geographically disaggregated proaches, such as play analysis, are most useful or line or discovery history-are not repre-when considerable exploration data are available in the historical data base and can be in-Many analysts think highly of these approaches perhaps because the approaches deal in units that most accurately reflect the discovery process and assume they are part of the development proc-and a larger area and are not really independthus allow participants in the resource assessment.
+Consequently, Alaska is typically not into draw most readily on their experience for ological analogs.